Rude Gym Behavior! Bad Gym Etiquette – Top 10 Basic Gym Rules Everyone Should Follow.

 gym etiquette basic gym rules 4

 Sweat is not only unpleasant to smell and touch, but it can get on equipment making it slippery and dangerous to use.
-If you are done with an exercise or machine, wipe down the equipment before leaving it streaked with sweat.

 Most gyms now provide disinfectant spray and tissues so you can wipe the equipment down after use.